 How to pay off the Parent Plus Student Loan Quickly

-There are 2 ways you can pay off debts quickly and very easily which are as follows:
+There are two ways you can pay off debts quickly and very easily, which are as follows:

 2) Standard Repayment

 Making payments on the standard, a 10-year federal repayment plan is the parent PLUS loan repayment option that will save you the most money and get you out of debt the fastest if you don’t qualify for refinancing or loan forgiveness.
 To become debt-free even faster, make extra payments toward the loan principal.